 We have set very strict limits for the permissible levels of noise and vibration.
 The builders will use techniques designed to keep noise and vibration to a minimum, but levels will be measured continuously and the work will be stopped if the limits are exceeded.

-In 2014 the main entrance and the visitors’ car park will be relocated.
+In 2014 the main entrance and the visitors’ car park were relocated.